 No longer the demon of the grocery cooler, eggs are now recognized to have plenty of nutritional benefits.
 Eating more eggs is a fantastic way to give yourself a health boost.
-But remember, eating the whole eggs is vital – the goodness of eggs is found in the yolk (containing over 90 percent of an egg’s calcium and iron) and the white (containing almost half the egg’s protein).
+But remember, eating the whole egg is vital – the goodness is found in the yolk (containing over 90 percent of its calcium and iron) and the white (containing almost half the egg’s protein).

 If you’re not eating eggs regularly, here are five reasons why you should:

 One little egg is packed with several vitamins essential to your health, Vitamin B2 (riboflavin), which helps your body to break down food into energy: Vitamin B12 (cobalamin), vital for producing red blood cells: Vitamin A (retinol), which is great for your eyesight: Vitamin E (tocopherol), which fights off the free radicals that can cause tissue and cellular damage, which may lead to cancer: Vitamins A and B2 are also important for growth – so make sure your kids are eating eggs regularly too.